 Whatever we come up with the solution is likely to be a password plus [something else] because, realistically, passwords aren’t going away in the near future.
 So straight out of the gate we should consider a better way of thinking about passwords.
 But first, let’s try a little experiment:

 I’m going to tell you what your password is.

 A given computer system informs you that its password complexity requirements are a combination of upper- and lower-case letters, numbers and symbols.
 So what do we naturally do?
 We do exactly what we’re instructed to do including the subliminally implied order of those components.

-First off you have a root word.
-Assuming we’re not starting with truly low-hanging fruit like ‘password’, ‘letmein’, ‘changeme’, ‘fredfred’ and so forth then this is likely something related to a family member, a pet, a hobby, inspiration from something you can see in the room like the manufacturer’s badge on your monitor.
+First off you have a root word with a leading capital.
+Assuming we’re not starting with truly low-hanging fruit like ‘Password’, ‘Letmein’, ‘Changeme’, ‘Fredfred’ and so forth then this is likely something related to a family member, a pet, a hobby, inspiration from something you can see in the room like the manufacturer’s badge on your monitor.
 Or, let’s be frank here, filth.
-What you may choose to stick up various parts of your anatomy is your own affair and we’re all friends here, but I doubt that anyone really wants to have this side of their life discussed during a password audit.
+What you may choose to stick into various parts of your anatomy is your own affair and we’re all friends here, but I doubt that anyone really wants to have this side of their life brought to the fore during a password audit.

 Next you need a number.
 This is your birth year, your telephone area code, ‘123’ or simply just starting at ‘1’ and then incrementing every time you’re forced to change your password.
-(Aside: if that number is four digits, that’s also going to be my first guess at your bank card PIN.)
-If you’re sporty then perhaps it’s a player and a corresponding shirt number.
+Or if you’re sporty then perhaps it’s a corresponding shirt number for your favourite player.
+(Aside: if that chosen number is four digits, that’s also going to be my first guess at your bank card PIN.)

 Then the last requirement is a symbol.
 An exclamation mark is suitably dramatic, and it’s quick to type if the preceding digit is a 1.
 Where does that place us?